 The EatSmart Precision Plus Digital Bathroom Scale (Est. $35) is similar, just upsized.
 You do lose the cool see-through look, but the chrome and glass scale still has a pleasing aesthetic.
 It's extra wide at 15.5-inches (compared with 13 inches for the EatSmart Precision Digital Bathroom Scale), has a larger 4.3-inch LCD display, and is rated for users up to 440 pounds.
-User reviews are similarly positive -- 4.6-stars after more than 12,000 reviews at Amazon.com.
+User reviews are similarly positive -- 4.5-stars after more than 13,250 reviews at Amazon.com.
 If you need the higher weight limit, and/or like the different aesthetic, the EatSmart Precision Plus Digital Bathroom Scale is an excellent choice.
-But it's roughly $10 more expensive than the EatSmart Precision Digital Bathroom Scale, and the couple of extra inches of width could make it a tight fit in some smaller bathrooms.
+But it's roughly $10 -$15 more expensive than the EatSmart Precision Digital Bathroom Scale, and the couple of extra inches of width could make it a tight fit in some smaller bathrooms.
 It uses two AA batteries, which are included, but the tape measure that EatSmart includes with the smaller Precision Digital Bathroom Scale is missing here.
 User feedback regarding customer service is, once again, glowing.

 The Taylor 7506 shares the see-through glass look of the EatSmart Precision Digital Bathroom Scale, but at 15 inches is nearly as wide as the Plus version of that scale.
 What's not plus sized is the display, at just 1.5 inches, and it's not backlit.
-We saw some complaints about accuracy, too, especially after the scale is moved, but the Jamison's, blogging at RickandKathy.com, say that any shortfall between expert opinions and user feedback are largely the result users not following instructions regarding placement and first time use.
+We saw some complaints about accuracy, too, especially after the scale is moved, but the Jamison's say that any shortfall between expert opinions and user feedback are largely the result users not following instructions regarding placement and first time use.
 We saw several helpful posts at Amazon.com that largely echo that, and that offer hints for such things as resetting the scale after it's been moved.
 We don't see the absolute gushing over Taylor's customer service as we do in reviews of the EatSmart digital bathroom scale, but we do see lots of reviews that indicate that long term durability is good, and the warranty is longer at five years (compared to two years for the EatSmart scales.)